dokyuhan/Proyecto_TC2005B/GDD.md

 ### **Gameplay**

 Upon launching the game for the first time, players are asked to select one of four distinct realms: Human, Magic, Celestial (Angels and demons), and Monster.
 This initial choice is important for gameplay.
 The players kick off with three basic cards from all realms, this will lay the foundation for their initial matches.
 Progressing on the game the player would be able to assemble the deck as the player needs and would be able to get more and better cards.
 Before starting the matches the player would have to configure his deck up to 10 cards.
 Each deck can be configured with 10 commons.
 This deck configuration can be changed later when the player get more cards like the legendary cards and special cards, where the final deck composition would be 7 common cards 2 special cards and 1 legendary card.
 The player can configure the deck strategically and depending on the players gamestyle.
+Also players must adapt their strategies, choosing between aggressive or defensive tactics.

 Battles are structured such that players start with six cards in hand, from which they can play up to two cards each turn.
 As the match progresses the player will keep on receiving a random cycle of the cards on his deck, this means that the card used in a round can appear again in the hand deck.
 Tactical thinking is essential, as players must decide whether to attack, defend, heal, or employ a mix of these strategies to deplete their opponent's health bar of 100 hit points.
 Similarly, players themselves have 100 hit points, with the potential to recover or even exceed this threshold through strategic play of healing cards.
 Also in order to use the legendary card the player must used 6 common and special cards, each card will give +1 energy.
 An energy gage would mark the amount of times you used common and special cards in the game, the energy resets after the player used the legendary card.